Trump Floats Terminating NAFTA, Warns Congress Not To Interfere With Negotiations

 — Reuters Top News (@Reuters) September 1, 2018

-According to Reuters, after Trump notified Congress of his intent to sign a bilateral deal with Mexico, U.S. lawmakers warned that the deal could struggle to win approval from Congress, unless Canada was included too.
-But, if it is to judge by President Trump’s most recent Twitter comments, there is no going back, and Canada will no longer be considered for taking part in the new, and revamped NAFTA agreement.
+According to Reuters, after Trump notified Congress of his intent to sign a bilateral deal with Mexico, U.S. lawmakers warned that the deal could struggle to win approval from Congress unless Canada was included too.
+But, judging by President Trump’s most recent Twitter comments, there is no going back, and Canada will no longer be considered for taking part in the new and revamped NAFTA agreement.

 There is no political necessity to keep Canada in the new NAFTA deal.
 If we don’t make a fair deal for the U.S. after decades of abuse, Canada will be out.
 Congress should not interfere w/ these negotiations or I will simply terminate NAFTA entirely & we will be far better off…